accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 }
 ```

-The above `function` would always return a value of 8.
-If we wanted to sum 1 + 2 our function would fall short.
-Through the concept of parameters, we can create a *generic function*, will will accept  provide the numbers when we call the function giving it a lot of flexibility.
+The above `function` would always return a value `8`.
+If we wanted to sum `1 + 2` our function would be inadequate.
+Through the concept of parameters, we can create a *generic function*.

+will will accept provide the numbers when we call the function giving it a lot of flexibility.
 So how do we make our code general?
 With parameters!

 ```c
 int sum(int a, int b) {